Overcome's Model Explained

 We first trained one person.
 It worked well, so we scaled up to five.

-We then tried various modes of training - a mixture of live workshops, role plays, quizzes, and assessments worked best.
+We tried various modes of training - a mixture of live workshops, role plays, quizzes, and assessments worked best.

-We learnt together that confidence is one of the biggest barriers.
+We learnt that confidence is one of the biggest barriers.
 To build up their confidence, they first pass an assessment and start supporting clients with procrastination / diet / exercise.
 Once they feel comfortable and have passed another assessment, they start seeing clients experiencing low mood / anxiety / fear.

 At the end of every single cohort, we gather detailed feedback from coaches and use that to improve the experience of the next cohort.

-As of February 2025, we’re on Cohort 20
+As of August 2025, we're on Cohort 26

 Our Training